-Victoria Rehill Elliott P’89, MBA, CAE
+Victoria Rehill Elliott P’87, MBA, CAE

-Ms. Elliott is a past president of the Mid-Atlantic Society of Association Executives (MASAE) and the Delaware Valley Society of Association Executives.
+Ms. Elliott is a Past President of the Mid-Atlantic Society of Association Executives (MASAE) and the Delaware Valley Society of Association Executives.
 She is also a member of the ASAE.

 Rosemarie O’Malley Halt P’89, MPH’12

-Ms. Halt is a registered pharmacist currently employed as safe medication instructor for the PA Chapter of the American Academy of Pediatrics and USciences adjunct faculty in the Department of Behavioral and Social Sciences.
-She has also served on the USciences alumni board and on numerous alumni committees since 1989.
+Ms. Halt is a registered pharmacist currently employed as health policy consultant for Maternity Care Coalition in Philadelphia as well as USciences adjunct faculty in the Department of Behavioral and Social Sciences and Philadelphia College of Pharmacy.
+She has also served on the USciences alumni board and on numerous alumni committees since 1989, and currently serves as Alumni Association Treasurer.
 She currently serves on the Mayes College Health Policy and Public Health Community Advisory Board.

-Mrs. Halt serves on a number of non-profit boards including Maternity Care Coalition in Philadelphia, Rotary Club of Media, The Media Rotary Foundation, the Central Delaware County League of Women Voters and Hands for Life Sierra Leone.
+Ms. Halt serves on a number of non-profit boards including Maternity Care Coalition in Philadelphia, Rotary Club of Media, The Media Rotary Foundation, the Central Delaware County League of Women Voters and Hands for Life Sierra Leone.

-She is recipient of the 2000 USciences Young Alumnus Award and the 2009 Wyeth Bowl of Hygeia Award for outstanding community service.
+She is the recipient of the 2000 USciences Young Alumnus Award and the 2009 Wyeth Bowl of Hygeia Award for outstanding community service.

 Ms. Halt resides in Media, Delaware County with her husband Gerald and their three children.